 This is a proven monetization model that forces brands to pay for visibility.
 This reduced visibility is starting to play itself out in brands’ analytics, too.

-In October, Buffer publically admitted that they lost nearly 50% of its social traffic over the last 12 months.
-According to BuzzSumo, social shares on content for Copyblogger, Social Media Examiner and Moz were all down by 50% in that same time period.
+In October, Buffer publically admitted that it lost nearly 50% of its social traffic over the last 12 months.
+According to BuzzSumo, social shares on content for Copyblogger, Social Media Examiner, and Moz were all down by 50% in that same time period.
 That’s also with an increase in content production.

 Conventional wisdom says social shares should be increasing.
 It’s also very safe to say that digital marketing as an industry is in a state of content surplus.

-For some, this may sound like doom and gloom for inbound marketers out there.
+For some, this may sound like doom and gloom for inbound marketers and those in native advertising out there.

 Marcus Sheridan describes these brands as being part of the “Digital Land Rush.”
 He calls them “Digital Sooners” and they’re depicted as Innovators and Early Adopters below.